Post

 • Difficulty: Info / Easy

-• What it teaches: What DNS actually is, how a domain name is structured, and the main types of DNS records that make websites and email work.
+• What it teaches: What DNS is, how a domain name is structured, and the main types of DNS records that make websites and email work.

 What DNS actually does

 The simplest way I can put it: DNS is a translator.
-Computers find each other using numerical addresses (IP addresses), but humans are terrible at remembering numbers.
-DNS lets us type a human-friendly name — an “English” address — and quietly converts it into the numerical one the machines actually use.
+Computers find each other using numerical addresses (IP addresses), but humans are bad at remembering numbers.
+DNS lets us type a human-friendly name — an “English” address — and converts it into the numerical one the machines use.
 Every time you visit a site by name, a DNS lookup happened in the background to turn that name into an IP.

 Anatomy of a domain name